topbitdu/unidom-product/ROADMAP.md

 2. RSpec shared examples manifest
 3. Improve the Product spec for the As Source Product concern

+## v1.7.6
+1. As Target Product shared examples
+2. Improve the RSpec shared examples manifest to remove the As Source Product shared examples & the As Target Product shared examples
+3. Improve the Product spec for the As Target Product concern

 ## v2.0
 1. Remove the deprecated classes and methods